HUB LAKE & DIPPER FALLS

 WE HAVE ADDED THE AREAS SHERIFF’S EMERGENCY PHONE NUMBERS FOR EACH TRIP WRITE UP UNDER THE RANGER DISTRICT INFO.
 IF AN EMERGENCY OCURRS, EVALUATE YOUR CIRCUMSTANCES AND CALL ONLY IF NEEDED.

-Trail #262 starts on Road 889 and wondered up thru an old growth cedar forest for a little over a mile to the junction with Hazel Lake.
-Just before the junction look for 60' Dipper Falls below the trail on Ward Creek.
-When the flow is low, the falls take on the look of it's name sake.
+Trail #262 starts on Road 889 and wondered up thru an old growth cedar forest for a little lees then a mile.
+Along the trail, you will hear 60' Dipper Falls below the trail on Ward Creek.
+When the flow is low, the falls take on the look of its name sake.
 Each column splashes off water to the next column, hence looking like a mass of ladles.
-Trail # 280 climbs for the last mile to Hub Lake.
-There is a good place to rest and have lunch at the west end (upper)of the lake.
-After lunch there is an old mine shaft (blocked) that you can go into for about 20 feet.
-If it’s a hot day, the shaft offers a cool place to hang out.
+See our WATERFALL section.

 Along the trail to the mine is the trail to the saddle between Ward and Eagle Peaks.